FortiGate

 Case-1:

-BGP connection from one peer will initate to other peer on port 179, on the other peer, it is necessary to define a firewall policy between port1 and loop back IP address, so that traffic can reach the loop back interface.
+BGP connection from one peer will initiate to other peer on port 179, on the other peer, it is necessary to define a firewall policy between port1 and loop back IP address, so that traffic can reach the loop back interface.

 Case-2:

-Lets consider in FGT1, '12.0.0.1(neighbors loop back ip address)' has been defined as the neighbor and in FGT2 '11.0.0.1(FGT1 loop back IP)' has been defined as neighbor.
+Lets consider in FGT1, '12.0.0.1(neighbors loop back IP address)' has been defined as the neighbor and in FGT2 '11.0.0.1(FGT1 loop back IP)' has been defined as neighbor.

 In this scenario, FGT1 will expect connection from FGT2 from '12.0.0.1' source IP, at the same time FGT2 will expect connection from FGT1 from '11.0.0.1' source IP.